 3. Store Dried Goods and Appliances Behind Closed Doors

-A larder cupboard is a great place to store crockery, glassware, kitchen aids, small appliances and other bits and bobs that can clutter up a kitchen.
-This kitchen in Durham, by LochAnna Kitchens, features a cupboard with bifold doors that can showcase or conceal as required.
+Traditionally a larder is a small pantry in line with the kitchen run or a freestanding dresser unit.
+They are great places to store crockery, glassware, kitchen aids, small appliances and other bits and bobs that can clutter up a kitchen.

 Hide away the functional aspects of a kitchen that are a little less pleasing to the eye, like bins, with integrated storage, and opt for integrated appliances for a seamless look.
 The integrated VelaBin by Masterclass Kitchens features a carbon bio filter lid that blocks unwanted smells from escaping.

-Designing in builtin storage for essentials and luxuries alike is a savvy way of creating a clutter-free kitchen.
-Spice racks integrated into island units are a great help, as are pullout veg boxes and, of course, a safe spot to store bottles — this pull-out drawer from Harvey Jones reinvents the wine rack.
+Designing in built-in storage for essentials and luxuries alike is a clever way of creating a clutter-free kitchen.
+Spice racks integrated into island units or cupboards are a great help, as are pullout veg boxes and, of course, a safe spot to store bottles.

 (MORE: Built in storage ideas for other areas of your home)